zsviczian/obsidian-excalidraw-plugin/README.md

     - `excalidraw-link-prefix: "📍"` preview prefix for internal links
     - `excalidraw-url-prefix: "🌐"` preview prefix for external links
     - `excalidraw-link-brackets: true|false` whether or not to display brackets around links in preview
+- Embed complete markdown files into your drawings
+  - Drag from the desired file from the Obsidian file explorer and hold down CTRL/CMD while dropping the file onto the canvas.
+  - Use the command palette action: `Insert markdown file from vault`
+  - Use custom woff, woff2 or TTF font to display the document, you can set the default font to use under Excalidraw Settings.
+  - You can control appearance of the embedded markdown file on a file by file bases by adding the following front matter keys to your markdown document:
+    - `excalidraw-font: Virgil|Cascadia|font_file_name.extension`
+    - `excalidraw-font-color: css-color-name|#HEXcolor|any-other-html-standard-format`, you can find css color names [here](https://www.w3schools.com/colors/colors_names.asp).
+  - Switch to markdown view or use CTRL/CMD+ALT/OPT click on the image to edit properties of the embed: [[filename#^blockref|WIDTHxMAXHEIGHT]]
 - Includes full [QuickAdd](https://github.com/chhoumann/quickadd), [Templater](https://silentvoid13.github.io/Templater/) and [Dataview](https://blacksmithgu.github.io/obsidian-dataview/docs/api/intro/) support through ExcalidrawAutomate.
 Check out the [detailed help + examples](https://zsviczian.github.io/obsidian-excalidraw-plugin/).
 I also have a [YouTube ExcalidrawAutomate Playlist](https://www.youtube.com/playlist?list=PL6mqgtMZ4NP1IR4nXxSlMA4PA5E-qpyHZ) with lots of examples.
 - REQUIRES AN OBSIDIAN SYNC SUBSCRIPTION: Full drawing file history and synchronization between devices
 - Multilanguage support: if you'd like to help out by translating the plugin, please get in contact with me.